From Nobel Prize to fighting former comrades: Ethiopia's PM Abiy

 “I have seen brothers slaughtering brothers on the battlefield.
 I have seen older men, women and children trembling in terror under a deadly shower of bullets and artillery shells,” he continued in Oslo after being awarded the prize for brokering peace with Eritrea in 2018.

-Now the 44-year-old Abiy is defying international appeals for a ceasefire and mediation as he presses an offensive against the rebellious northern region of Tigray.
+Now the 44-year-old Abiy is defying international appeals for mediation as he presses an offensive against the rebellious northern region of Tigray.

 The conflict pits him against former comrades both in the war against Eritrea and, years later, as partners in government.